-10.6 The moderation process of students' assessment covers both preparation of assessment and examination papers during pre-assessment moderation and review of marked assessment scripts during post-assessment moderation.
-For pre-assessment moderation, when all assessment and examination papers are prepared by the academic staff, the Programme Leader (PL) or a senior academic with relevant subject knowledge designated by the School Dean (SD) will review and moderate selected assessment papers (i.e., at least covering the assessment task carrying the highest weighting) and all examination papers of different courses to ensure that the assessment and examination papers are appropriately set and aligned with the ILOs of the courses and pitched at the appropriate QF levels.
-After the internal moderation, the examination papers will also be provided to the External Examiner (EE) for external moderation with adoption of a sampling approach as stipulated in the Guidelines on the Appointment of EEs.
+10.6 The moderation process of students' assessment covers both preparation of CA and examination papers during pre-assessment moderation and review of marked assessment scripts during post-assessment moderation of the same course.
+For pre-assessment moderation, when all CA and examination papers are prepared by the academic staff, the Programme Leader (PL) or a senior academic with relevant subject knowledge designated by the School Dean (SD) will review and moderate selected CA (i.e., at least covering the assessment task carrying the highest weighting) and all examination papers of different courses to ensure that the CA and examination papers are appropriately set and aligned with the ILOs of the courses and pitched at the appropriate QF levels.
+After the internal moderation, the examination papers will also be provided to the External Examiner (EE) for external moderation with adoption of a sampling approach as stipulated in the Guidelines on Assessment Moderation.